 - a.
 Replacing a council member: In the event one of the council members resigns, the council must vote on his or her replacement.
-This must be documented in the minutes as above.
-A council member who has been appointed in this manner, does not have voting rights. - b.
+This must be documented in the minutes.
+A council member who has been appointed in this manner does not have voting rights. - b.
 Professed members who transfer from another fraternity, should have a six-month waiting period before the council votes on accepting the transferee into the receiving fraternity.
 This must be noted in the council meeting minutes. - c.
 Members who withdraw: If a member has not attended fraternity meetings for some time and the council has made several attempts to contact him or her, the council may vote to consider the individual lapsed.
 (Be sure to document the conversations and/or letters.)
-It is recommended that a certified letter concerning this decision be sent to the member, a copy put in his or her file and the decision documented in the council meeting minutes.
+It is recommended that a certified letter concerning this decision be sent to the member, a copy put in his or her file and the decision documented in the council meeting minutes. - d.
+Members in Distress: Periodically, a member may be suffering financially, physically, etc., and the council must decide how to proceed.
+This is sensitive information, but the decision is made in charity and must be recorded in the council minutes. - e.
+Confidentiality: Many discussions and decisions made by the council are confidential and should be kept confidential.
+Therefore, be discreet in speech and keep this part of the meeting separate from the council meeting minutes.

-1 Each local fraternity is to have a fraternity register of enrollments (admissions, professions, transfers, deaths, and every other important annotation relative to the individual members), the register of minutes of the council and the register of administration.
+&lt;sup>1 Each local fraternity is to have a fraternity register of enrollments (admissions, professions, transfers, deaths, and every other important annotation relative to the individual members), the register of minutes of the council, and the register of administration.